Universal Displacements in Linear Strain-Gradient Elasticity: Linear strain gradient elasticity

 The subdivision of three-dimensional strain-gradient elasticity into $48$ classes by Auffray and co-workers is based on requiring the least symmetric triplet $(\boldsymbol{\mathsf{C}}, \boldsymbol{\mathsf{M}}, \boldsymbol{\mathsf{A}})$ of physical symmetry classes to be compatible with the material symmetries.
 It is worth noting that a classification based on plane symmetries has only recently been proposed \citep{Quangetal2021}.

 Universal displacements satisfy the equilibrium equations, in the absence of body forces, for any material within a prescribed class.
 Considering arbitrariness of the classical elastic constants, one recovers the universal displacements of classical linear elasticity \citep{Yavari2020}.
 When additional elastic constants are present, one expects further universality constraints beyond those of the classical theory.
 Consequently, for a given symmetry class, the set of universal displacements may be a proper subset of the classical one.
 This possibility is examined carefully, class by class, in the following sections.
+The matrix representations of $\boldsymbol{\mathsf M}$ and $\boldsymbol{\mathsf A}$ in \S\ref{Sec:Strain-gradient-linear-elasticity} are taken from \citet{Auffrayetal2013,Auffrayetal2019}, who provided the complete matrix representation and full symmetry classification for strain-gradient linear elastic solids.

+\paragraph{General strategy:} To obtain the universal displacements, we first use the independence of the material constants in the classical linear elastic part, which yields potential universal displacements from the known results of linear elasticity \citep{Yavari2020}.
+For these potential universal displacements, we then examine whether the independence of the material constants associated with the fifth- and sixth-order tensors of strain-gradient elasticity \citep{Auffrayetal2013,Auffrayetal2019} imposes additional constraints.
+When this occurs, we report the resulting simplifications; otherwise, we simply report the additional constraints.